PS5 controller could get one of the best features of modern smartphones

 Sony could be planning on including wireless charging in the PS5 controller, if a new patent is to be believed.

-The patent, which was found by Reddit users, is called “Wireless charging adapter with game control keys for computer game controller,” and seems to show a “wireless charging adapter that can snap onto a computer game controller and can be inductively coupled to a charging base to wirelessly recharge a battery in the controller.”
+The patent, which was found by Saqib Mansoor of the SegmentNext website, is called “Wireless charging adapter with game control keys for computer game controller,” and seems to show a “wireless charging adapter that can snap onto a computer game controller and can be inductively coupled to a charging base to wirelessly recharge a battery in the controller.”

 - PS5 games: all the games we know about

-Note: Update: We originally credited the patent find to users on Reddit, however Saqib Mansoor was the first to spot this.
-We have updated the story to reflect this.